w3c/secure-payment-confirmation/scope.md

 #### Authentication by Relying Party after redirect

-* Alice has enrolled her authenticator with a Relying Party (e.g. her bank)
+* Alice has registered her authenticator with a Relying Party (e.g. her bank)
 * While Alice is shopping on a merchant site, the merchant redirects her to the Relying Party site to authenticate.
-* The Relying Party invokes SPC using the previously enrolled authenticator.
+* The Relying Party invokes SPC using the previously registered authenticator.

-#### Authenticator unenrollment
+#### Authenticator unregistration

 * Alice drops her phone in the river.
 * For housekeeping, she logs into her bank site and removes information about the authenticator.
 This causes the bank to remove any bindings between that authenticator and any instruments.